 Borage tastes just like cucumber.

-The young leaves and flowers are best as the mature leaves have rather a rough hairy nature.
-These can be used for cooking though.
+The flowers and young leaves are best as the mature leaves have rather a rough hairy nature.
+These can be used for cooking though, or for brewing a tea.
 The flowers are a great addition to salads and summer drinks.